-There are only so many turkey sandwiches you can eat out before you start thinking about binning it.
+There are only so many turkey sandwiches you can get through before you start thinking about binning it.
 Don’t do it!
 In 2014 we collectively threw away £64 million-worth of food!

 Get creative in the kitchen...turn your leftovers into stock and make a delicious risotto for Boxing Day.
 Make space in the freezer for all those extra roast potatoes.
 Even the wine you didn’t finish can be frozen so you can use it for making stock later.

 Think about portion sizes so you and your guests get exactly what you need and no more, try this handy portion planner if you need a hand figuring it out.

 USE LED CHRISTMAS LIGHTS...

 LED lights are much more energy efficient than the more traditional lights that we might have grown up with.
-And they look just as pretty, especially as they don’t have to be bright white anymore, you can find ones that have that lovely warm yellow light that feels more traditional and homely.
+And they look just as pretty, especially as they don’t have to be bright white anymore.
+You can now find ones that have that lovely warm yellow light that feels more traditional and homely.

 ...AND GOOD CANDLES